basbaccarne/nerdland/README.md

 # Nerdland
 ![nerdland](/img/nerdland.png)
-*By: Lore Brosens, Bas Baccarne, Yannick Christiaens & Simon De Boever*
+*Made with* ❤ *by Lore Brosens, Bas Baccarne, Yannick Christiaens & Simon De Boever*

 This repo covers the set-up of the [nerdland](https://www.nerdlandfestival.be/) installation.
 This introduces nerds into 4 domains:
 - [**Interaction Design**](#interaction-design):